OUR THERAPISTS

 Tiffany is a licensed occupational therapist who graduated with a B.A in Behavior and Health from Boston University and a M.A. in Occupational Therapy from Columbia University.
 She is experienced in working with children in various school, home, and gym-based settings within NYC.
 She is currently serving the North Brooklyn community at a preschool for children with special needs, in addition to BLOOM.
 Tiffany emphasizes the incorporation of sensory integrative and child/family-centered approaches into evidence-based interventions to not only enhance occupational engagement in the classroom and home, but in social settings and the community as well.
 She has formal training in Primitive Reflex Integration Training, DIR/Floortime, Therapeutic Listening, Astronaut Training, and the S’cool Moves for Learning Program.
 Ultimately focusing on promoting well-rounded development, Tiffany aims to support all aspects of children’s physical, social and emotional well-being through her practice of occupational therapy.
 Tiffany's treatment approach is rooted in her belief in the power of independence, confidence, self-advocacy, and most importantly, play in shaping children's success throughout all stages of their development.
 Tiffany practices at Children’s Academy school full time and our Greenpoint facility part time.

-Jen Axman, M.S.
-OTR/L
+Jen Axman MS OTR/L

 Jen is a licensed occupational therapist who received a M.S. in Occupational Therapy from Long Island University, Brooklyn in 2018.
 Prior to that, Jen received a B.S. in Art Education from SUNY New Paltz in 2012.
 Jen has been working as a pediatric occupational therapist for five years in clinical, school, and home settings.
 She has extensive experience working with children ages 3-21 with Autism Spectrum Disorder (ASD), and other developmental disabilities.
 Jen strongly believes in an individualized child centered approach.
 She enjoys meeting each child on their level, learning about their special interests, and using those interests to inspire participation and growth in all areas of occupation.
 She is trained in the Zones of Regulation, ALERT Program, Learning/Handwriting Without Tears, Rhythmic Movement Training, Therapeutic Listening, and Astronaut Training.
 Jen also enjoys incorporating art making into her therapeutic practice while working on areas such as fine motor skills, emotional regulation, and executive functioning skills.
+Jen works full time at special education preschool in Manhattan.

 Lauraine Mann - Office Assistant